0m3ga13/Platzi-Fake-Api/README.md

 - `uploadProducts.js`: The main script file that reads data from the JSON file and sends POST requests to the API.

 - `products.json`: The JSON file containing product data.
 Replace this with your own product data in the specified format.

-## Dependencies

-- [Axios](https://github.com/axios/axios): Axios is used for making HTTP requests to the API.

 ## Notes